 It is something that has been available to us throughout our history and will be there throughout our future.
 It’s never been adopted to its fullest extent by the human race, but one day it must be.

-I believe that regardless of the challenges we face, and no matter how overwhelming they may appear, there is always a way forward that can be found when we adopt a simple thing called:
+I believe that regardless of the challenges we face, and no matter how overwhelming they may appear, there is always a way forward that can be found when we adopt a simple strategy for change.

 Prayer is not about the archaic idea of a request to an old man on a cloud in heaven, who decides on a whim whether to grant it or not.
 Prayer is a powerful way that we can forge our own future from the challenges we encounter by rising above them.